 When we give ourselves permission to play, we begin to realize how essential it is for our well-being.
 The benefits are immeasurable!
 We become more productive overall, contentment is easier to find.
 Satisfied with our creative accomplishments, we go about daily living with more confidence, ease, and grace.

 With this mindset, I go about creating art.

 Karen Olson is a photographer, writer, and still life stylist.
 She teaches still life photography workshops on the coast of Maine, online, and abroad.
 Karen’s work has been published in several online sites and national magazines including Bangor Daily News and Bella Grace.
 She writes an engaging blog entitled ‘Renuko Style,’ discussing creativity, exploring emotion, and offering photography tools and tutorials.
 Her blog was featured in Stamptington Publications magazine ‘Artful Blogging.’
 Her book, ‘Photo Therapy: Exploring Emotion with Photography,’ was recently released on Kindle and iBooks.

 Karen has been involved in the Midcoast Maine community arts scene for more than 20 years.
 She is operations director for The Art Loft, a community art space in Rockland, Maine.
 Her work is currently available in several Maine galleries and online.
+She will be teaching in Tuscany in October with Arts and Cultural Travel.
 Visit her website at renukostyle.com Follow her on Instagram @renukostyle

 Our very being compels us to create things.
 It is the means by which we make sense of the world.
 Each method or medium, each creative endeavor or personal expression brings clarity and sight.”